EllaPellaa/webapplication/README.md

 Flexboxes are used on several pages to get responsive design.
 All pages have the viewport meta to get responsive design (for example, `index.html` line `6`).
 In addition, `stylesheet.css` has many @media queries from line `170` onwards.
 Moreover, the navigation bar turns into a dropdown menu on smaller devices, which makes it easier for mobile users to navigate the page.
 The styles for this can be seen in `stylesheet.css` on lines `83-108`, and responsive design on `188-205`.
 The clicking of the navigation bar is done in `navbar.js` (assets/scripts/navbar.js).

 **4/5 Use of layouts for advanced user interfaces (arrays, float, flexbox, css grid)** The navigation bar is done with a flexbox.
 The location of the code is in `stylesheet.css` on lines `83-108`, and responsive design on `188-205`.
 The clicking of the navigation bar is done in `navbar.js` (assets/scripts/navbar.js).
 Another flexbox can be found in `index.html` (the images).
 The styling can be found in `stylesheet.css` on lines `137-172`.
+Additionally, the footer is made with flexbox.
+The footer's styling can be found in `stylesheet.css` on lines `28-54`.

+**5/5 Styling demonstrates a strong grasp of layout principles, aesthetics, and user experience.**
+- The fonts and the background are very differently colored, so that the user can easily read the text.
+The navigation bars and content boxes are made lighter for this reason as well.
+- The font gets slightly smaller when the browser window is small, so that the text can fit the window better.
+- The navigation bar and the footer are put on the top and the bottom of the page respectively.
+- The navigation bar collapses when the window is made smaller.
+- The pictures in the `index.html` page slightly zoom when mouse hovers over them.
+- Navigation bar buttons change color when hovered on, so that the user can distinguish which page they are hovering the mouse over.
+- The navigation bar also makes the current page darker on the navigation bar.